A1eNaz/Xenia-Settings/README.md

 This is a test.

+- Where do i obtain game patches from?
-obtain game [patches](https://github.com/xenia-canary/game-patches/releases/latest/download/game-patches.zip) from here.
+You can obtain game [patches](https://github.com/xenia-canary/game-patches/releases/latest/download/game-patches.zip) from here or this [link.](https://github.com/xenia-canary/game-patches)

 ---